PlusOneRabbit/ranked-sync/README.md

 ## Installation

-Clone the repo, or download the latest binary from the [Releases tab](https://github.com/PlusOneRabbit/ranked-sync/releases)
+Clone the repo and install dependencies using `npm i`, or download the latest binary from the [Releases tab](https://github.com/PlusOneRabbit/ranked-sync/releases)

 ## Setup